866th Bombardment Squadron: Organization and training in the United States

 The squadron was first activated as the 866th Bombardment Squadron at Wendover Field, Utah on 1 December 1943 as one of the original squadrons of the 494th Bombardment Group, the last heavy bomber group formed by the Army Air Forces.
 It trained with Consolidated B-24 Liberators at Wendover and at Mountain Home Army Air Field, Idaho.
 In January and February 1944, a cadre of the squadron trained under simulated combat conditions at Orlando Army Air Base, Florida with the Army Air Forces Tactical Center, with aircrews filling out the squadron in March.
-The air echelon began to receive new B-24Js in May and the began departing for Hawaii on 28 May.
+The air echelon began to receive new B-24Js in May and they began departing for Hawaii on 28 May.
 The ground echelon began its move to Hawaii on 1 June 1944.